-Student Learning Outcomes-The graduate with a Master of Science degree in Library Science and Information Services will use the knowledge and skills obtained in the program to:
+Student Learning Outcomes - The Library Science program is guided by the ALA/AASL Standards for Initial Programs for School Library Media Specialist Preparation (2003) and the MoSTEP Standards for Teacher Preparation Programs (2006).
+The graduate with a Master of Science Degree in Library Science and Information Services will use the knowledge and skills obtained in the program to:

-- Apply strategies to ensure access to resources and information in a variety of formats to all members of the learning community. - Encourage reading and lifelong learning by stimulating interests and fostering competencies in the effective use of ideas and information. - Promote efficient and ethical information-seeking behavior as part of the school library media program and its services. - Demonstrate the ability to create a positive educational environment in a literate, technology-rich, and inviting library media center atmosphere. - Design and implement instruction that engages the student's interests, passions, and needs. - Model and promote collaborative planning with classroom teachers in order to teach concepts and skills of information processes integrated with classroom content. - Partner with other education professionals to develop and deliver an integrated information skills curriculum. - Provide leadership and establish connections with the greater library and education community. - Demonstrate effective leadership principles and work with the learning community to create a productive educational environment. - Create school library media programs that focus on student learning and achievement; and encourage the personal and professional growth of teachers and other educators. - Apply knowledge and skills in building, managing, and providing free and equitable access to resource collections to enhance the school curriculum and offer leisure reading materials for the school community. - Administer the library media program according to the principles of best practice in library science and program administration to support the mission of the school. - Apply leadership, collaboration, and technology skills to design and manage library media programs that are up-to-date, comprehensive, and integrated within the school.
+- Apply strategies to ensure access to resources and information in a variety of formats to all members of the learning community. - Encourage reading and lifelong learning by stimulating interests and fostering competencies in the effective use of ideas and information. - Promote efficient and ethical information-seeking behavior as part of the school library media program and its services. - Demonstrate the ability to create a positive educational environment in a literate, technology-rich, and inviting library media center atmosphere. - Design and implement instruction that engages the student's interests, passions, and needs. - Model and promote collaborative planning with classroom teachers in order to teach concepts and skills of information processes integrated with classroom content. - Partner with other education professionals to develop and deliver an integrated information skills curriculum. - Provide leadership and establish connections with the greater library and education community. - Demonstrate effective leadership principles and work with the - learning community to create a productive educational environment.
+Create school library media programs that focus on student learning and achievement; and encourage the personal and professional growth of teachers and other educators. - Apply knowledge and skills in building, managing, and providing free and equitable access to resource collections to enhance the school curriculum and offer leisure reading materials for the school community. - Administer the library media program according to the principles of best practice in library science and program administration to support the mission of the school.

+Apply leadership, collaboration, and technology skills to design and manage library media programs that are up-to-date, comprehensive, and integrated within the school.